Are Salary Advance Schemes Just Another Debt Trap?

 Employers sign up with ESAS providers who effectively act as a bridge between the company’s payroll department and the staff member’s bank account.

 The amount an employee can withdraw is based upon wages they have effectively already earned.
-This may be based on the hours or numbers of shifts that they have worked by the time they request the withdrawal.
+This may be based on the hours or numbers of shifts they have worked by when they request the withdrawal.

 Are There Fees Charged by Salary Advance Schemes?